Overnight (2003 film)

 Overnight is a 2003 American documentary film by Tony Montana and Mark Brian Smith.
 The film details several years in the life of filmmaker and musician Troy Duffy, the writer-director of The Boondock Saints (1999), and was filmed at his request.

 Duffy is presented as a victim of his own ego: as the documentary progresses and his fortunes fade during the troubled production and distribution of The Boondock Saints, he becomes increasingly abusive to his friends, relatives and business partners.
-According to co-director Montana, "Troy seemed to revel in the attention of Hollywood's lights and our cameras.
-Only three times during the production did he ask not to be filmed.
-It was on those occasions that he threatened us."

 Plot

 In 1997, bartender, musician, and aspiring screenwriter Troy Duffy successfully sells his script for The Boondock Saints to Miramax chief Harvey Weinstein for USD300,000 and is taken on by the William Morris Agency.
 Though Duffy has never made a film or formally studied the subject, Weinstein agrees to let him direct the film with a USD15 million budget.
 Moreover, Duffy's band The Brood will produce the soundtrack and sign a recording contract with Maverick Records.
 Weinstein also agrees to buy J. Sloan's, the Los Angeles bar where Duffy works, and will hire him to run it.
 Meanwhile, Duffy asks friends Tony Montana and Mark Brian Smith to manage The Brood and document his activities on film.

 Duffy initially enjoys his new success, entertaining celebrities at his bar, dining at hotel restaurants, and moving into a production office where he holds teleconferences with major film producers.
 The movie deal quickly turns sour, largely due to his own arrogance and increasingly abusive behavior.
 Believing himself to be the next power-player in Hollywood, he is filmed insulting actors who are in consideration for roles in his film, including Ethan Hawke and Keanu Reeves.
 Duffy repeatedly mispronounces Kenneth Branagh's name, before simply calling him "cunt", and also disparages producers such as Jerry Bruckheimer.
 When the film fails to go into production as quickly as Duffy would like, he threatens to leave William Morris in favor of a rival agency, and alienates both Weinstein and his own production team through abrasive behavior.
 He later receives word of rumors that Weinstein has had him informally blacklisted.
 Miramax puts the film in turnaround, conference calls are refused, and soon Duffy is without any film industry contacts at all.